Army of Africa (France): Composition

 Officers of all branches of the Army of Africa were predominantly French Europeans, though a certain number of commissioned positions up to and including the rank of captain were reserved for Muslim personnel in the spahis and tirailleurs.
-In 1932 the proportion of officiers indigenes was fixed at nine out of a total of 67 in each of these regiments.
+In 1932 the proportion of officiers indigènes was fixed at nine out of a total of 67 in each of these regiments.

 In 1956, in the course of the Algerian War, a new policy of greater racial integration was adopted in the remaining units of the old Army of Africa.
 Algerian tirailleur regiments were to be made up of roughly 50% "Frenchmen of North African stock" (i.e. Arab and Berber Muslims) and an equivalent number of French volunteers and conscripts, largely drawn from the European settler community.
 At the same time, additional Muslim soldiers were to be incorporated into previously mostly European units such as the zouaves, until they made up to 25% of the total.
 Growing tensions within mixed units as the war continued, plus the threat of rebel FLN reprisals against Muslim volunteers, largely nullified this attempted reform.

-Towards the end of the period of French rule in 1959 the personnel breakdown of a typical regiment of tirailleurs Algerien had stabilised at about 60% Muslim and European volunteers, enlisted under contract (engages); plus 20% European and 20% Muslim conscripts (appeles).
+Towards the end of the period of French rule in 1959 the personnel breakdown of a typical regiment of tirailleurs Algerien had stabilised at about 60% Muslim and European volunteers, enlisted under contract (engagés); plus 20% European and 20% Muslim conscripts (appelés).

 Formal status

 The Armée d’Afrique was formally part of the French metropolitan army comprising a separate army corps.
-It is noted that in 1873 the term Armée d'Afrique was used with reference to the troops of the 19th Army Corps (19e Corps d'Armée).
+It is noted that in 1873 the term Armée d'Afrique was used with reference to the troops of the 19th Army Corps (19^{e} Corps d'Armée).
 It was one of 21 army corps of the Metropolitan Army formed in 1870.
 It was the only corps whose military district did not cover mainland France.
 As such it was separate from the French Colonial Forces which came under the Ministry of Marine and comprised both French and indigenous units serving in Sub-Saharan Africa and elsewhere in the French colonial empire.